yugabyte/cassandra-cpp-driver/README.md

 ## Getting the Driver

-Binary versions of the driver, available for multiple operating systems and multiple architectures, can be obtained from our [download server].
-The source code is made available via [GitHub].

 Packages for the driver's dependencies, libuv (1.x) and OpenSSL, are also provided under the `dependencies` directory for each